nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

     :end-before: #{ end #}

 Gaussian
-   The distance between neurons is used in a Gaussian distribution.
+   The connection probability is a Gaussian distribution based on the distance between neurons.
 In the example, connection probability is 1 for :math:`d=0` and falls off with a “standard deviation” of :math:`\sigma=1`: